robertovacante/inside-OLS/README.md

 $$

 ## Data
 The user must first prepare the data for analysis.
-Load the exercise data, stored in a file called auto.dta, which is included in STATA.
+Load the exercise data, stored in a file called auto2.dta, which is included in STATA.

 ```s
 clear